Iceteavanill/Velociraptor_incident_display/README.md

 I programmed a calibration for the ambient light sensor.
 It calculates a zero offset and a scaling factor.
 It can be performed as follows:
 1. plug in the device
-2. wait for the device to start and display all error codes. when the bottom right dot is active, it is ready.
+2. wait for the device to start and display all error codes.
+When the bottom right dot is active, it is ready.
 If that does not happen, the device has a fault and calibration can't be continued
-3. press "set" -> the display reads "set "
+3. press "set" → the display reads "set "
-4. press "+" once -> the display reads "ambl"
+4. press "+" once → the display reads "ambl"
-5. press "set" -> the display reads "stp1"
+5. press "set" → the display reads "stp1"
 6. provide the sensor (D1) with absolute darkness (a marker cap works well)
-7. press "set" -> the display reads "stp2"
+7. press "set" → the display reads "stp2"
 6. provide the sensor (D1) with as much light as possible (the light of a cellphone works well)
-7. press the "set" once -> the display reads "ambl"
+7. press the "set" once → the display reads "ambl"
 8. the calibration is complete (return to default with "-" and "set")
 note: the calibration values are written at every step: If you want to exit the calibration prematurely, you must reset the device. note 2: If at any step the Error 5 gets displayed, the measured value was out of the expected range and won't be used as a calibration value.
 Check if the sensor output is between 0 and 5V and retry the calibration.